James Yeku

 James Túndé Yékú is a Nigerian-Canadian writer and associate professor of African and African-American Studies at the University of Kansas.
 He specialises in African literary and cultural studies, and digital humanities research.
 His research interests include: African literature, digital humanities, Social media, cultural studies, postcolonial and decolonial theories, and Nollywood.
 He has published widely on different subjects across these fields.

 Yékú is the author of Cultural Netizenship: Social Media, Popular Culture, and Performance in Nigeria (Indiana University Press, 2022), and the poetry collection Where The Baedeker Leads: A Poetic Journey, which received an honorable mention for the 2023 African Literature Association Best Book Award for creative writing.
 Yeku's poetry and essays have been published in various literary journals and mediums.

 Education

 James Yékú trained as a literary and cultural studies scholar at Ibadan and Saskatoon.
-He received his bachelor's and master's degrees in English, and Performance Studies respectively at the University of Ibadan in 2008 and 2012 respectively.
+He received his bachelor's and master's degrees in English, and Performance Studies respectively at the University of Ibadan in 2008 and 2012.
 He earned his Ph.D. in English at the University of Saskatchewan in 2018.